Have you been looking for a pair of Robeez shoes for your baby? Do you know what Robeez shoes are what their main purpose is?

 Since babies feet tend to sweat a lot, several parents at the shoe store I work for have asked me if shoes should be machine washable at this stage.
 A baby shoe needs to be breathable, not necessarily washable.
 Leather baby shoes are best, as leather is breathable and durable.

-Should Robeez Be Worn Inside Or Outside The House?
+Should Robeez be Worn Inside or Outside The House?- Inside Only

-If your child is going to be crawling outside the house, then you must provide him/her with a lightweight and flexible shoe that has a thicker sole.
-The shoe should be flexible enough that your children will be able to bend it with every step he/she takes.
-I wrote a post where I describe the best first walking shoes for children.
-The post is called:
+If your baby is going to be crawling outside the house, then you must provide him/her with a lightweight and flexible shoe that has a thicker sole.
+The shoe should be flexible enough in order for your babies to be able to bend the sole with every step that they take.

-If your child is going to be outside, but in the stroller, then Robeez are great because they will keep his/her feet warm!
+If your baby is going to be outside, but in the stroller, then Robeez are great because they will keep his/her feet warm.

 Yes!
-Grippers will help your child feel more stable when walking on hardwood or tile floors.
-A non-skid bottom may cause the first walker to stop short and fall forward, while a smooth sole will slide and cause the child to slip and fall backwards.
-The suede outsole prevents slipping!
+Grippers will help your baby feel more stable when walking on hardwood or tile floors.
+A non-skid bottom may cause your baby to stop short and fall forward, while a smooth sole will slide and cause the baby to slip and fall backwards.
+The suede outsole also prevents slipping!

-I wrote a post where I describe the best socks for children and why it is important to get them the right size.
-The post is called:
+I wrote a post where I describe the best socks for babies and how to provide them with the correct size.
+Go to the link below:

 This season, the Robeez leather shoes assortment has expanded.
 They come in sizes by months.
 Remember that is important for the shoe to be fitted with ample room in order to allow for the free movement of the foot and the toes inside the shoe.

-It is always harder to purchase shoes that only go by the age of the child, since your child’s feet could be larger or smaller than the average babies.
-That is the main reason I always recommend going to your local children’s shoe store to measure your child’s feet.
-However, if you do not have a shoe store that you trust in the area, Robeez developed a an easy-to-use Foot Sizing Chart which is explained below.
+It is always hard to buy shoes based on the age of the child, since your babies’ feet could be larger or smaller than the average babies.
+That is the main reason why I always recommend going to your local children’s shoe store to measure your babies’ feet.
+However, if you don’t have a shoe store that you trust in your area, Robeez developed a an easy-to-use Foot Sizing Chart which is explained below.

-Popular Question Parents Ask: Is My Child Flat-Footed?
+Popular Question Parents Ask: Is My Baby Flat-Footed?

-Below you can find a selection of the best Robeez shoes for babies!
+Below you can find a selection of the best Robeez baby shoes that I have fitted before.
+Please refresh your browser if you can’t see the recommendations.

 Your child’s foot development is extremely important, especially at an early age.
 You can trust Robeez shoes to not only be fashion oriented, but appropriate for your baby’s healthy foot development!

-Is your child starting to stand and trying to take his first steps?
-Were you thinking of providing him with a a pair of Robeez?
-Does he already own a pair?
-Please share your thoughts and experiences so we can all benefit from them!
+Is your baby starting to stand and trying to take his or her first steps?
+Are you thinking of providing them with a a pair of Robeez?
+Please share your thoughts and experiences so other parents can benefit from them.
 I will continue to post informative articles penned by me that address important topics such as this one.